rm3l/container-scan-to-sarif-action/README.md

 ## `input-file`

 **Required** Path to the input Container Scan report to convert.

-Default `"scanreport.json"`
+## `output-file`

+**Optional** Path to the output SARIF report to generate.
+Default `"scanreport.sarif"`

 ## Outputs

 ## `sarif-report-path`

-Path to the SARIF report generated
+Path to the SARIF report generated.
+Relative to the GitHub Workspace.

 ## Example usage